 Review: Prarie Creek Park in Richardson is hidden away in a quiet Richardson neighborhood.
 This greenbelt park offers walks in the woods, views of the creek, and is home to a scenic waterfall.
-Bridges cross the creek taking you to paths on both side of this narrow park.
-Located vdery close to the Spring Creek Park Nature Area, if you want to expand your adventure after visiting the Falls.
+Bridges cross the creek take you to paths on both side of this narrow park.
+Prairie Creek Park is very close to the Spring Creek Park Nature Area if you want to expand your adventure after visiting the Falls.

 Distance: I’m not able to find anything specific on distance here, the park is 37 acres, and you aren’t going to be coming to this park for a long distance hike or jog unless you loop around.